britescript/vscode-extension/README.md

 - Integration with `brite` CLI commands
 - Workspace-aware build and run operations
 - Support for `bunfig.toml` configuration
-- Beautiful lightbulb icons for .bs files
+- Beautiful lightbulb icons for .bs and .bsx files

 ### ⚙️ **Customizable Settings**
 - Auto-compile on save